Getting started

 Primitive types

-These types allow the compiler to check code consistency.
+These types allow the compiler to check code consistency and catch type mismatches before runtime.

 Typed functions